Privacy Policy

 Right to rectification

-You also have the right to request that we rectify any inaccurate or incomplete personal data that we hold about you.
+You also have the right to request that we rectify any inaccurate or incomplete personal data we hold about you.

 Right of data portability

-Right to lodge a complaint with a supervisory authority
+Right to complain to a supervisory authority

 • Phone: 0303 123 1113